rabbitmq/rabbitmq-website/site/queues.md

 methods in the same channel by using the empty string where a queue name is expected.
 This works because the channel remembers the last server-generated queue name.

+Server-named queues are meant to be used for state that is transient in nature and specific to a particular consumer (application instance).
+Applications can share such names in message metadata to let other applications respond to them (as demonstrated in [tutorial six](/getstarted.html)).
+Otherwise, the names of server-named queues should be known and used only by the declaring application instance.
+The instance should also set up appropriate bindings (routing) for the queue, so that publishers can use well-known exchanges instead of the server-generated queue name directly.

 ## <a id="properties" class="anchor" href="#properties">Properties</a>